The one where the Doctor and Amy get un-vored.

 - Continuity Nod:

-- Covered in Gunge: Both the Doctor and Amy get covered in space whale vomit.
+- Covered in Gunge: Both the Doctor and Amy get covered in Star Whale vomit.

-- Creepy Child: With matching creepy nursery rhyme.
+- Creepy Child: That child in the recording with matching creepy nursery rhyme.

 - Disproportionate Retribution: A little boy gets sent down to the Beast for... failing a test and then trying to take the lift.